As easy as: ABC tea shops

 The first two hundred years

-The Twining family originated from Gloucestershire, where they frequently found employment in the weaving industry.
-Recession in the trade led Daniel Twining to migrate to London with his family in 1684.
+The Twining family originated from Gloucestershire, where they were largely employed in the weaving industry.
+A recession in the trade led Daniel Twining to migrate to London with his family in 1684.
 His son, Thomas Twining (1675 – 1741), acquired Tom’s Coffee House on Deveraux Court, at the back of 216 Strand, in 1706.

 The shop was well-sited to serve the aristocracy.
 As well as coffee, Twining began to sell the rare but fashionable tea.
 Twining was supplying tea by royal appointment to Queen Anne by 1711.
 Twining acquired the Golden Lyon at 216 Strand in 1717: the company still trades from the same premises today.

 The Twining tea shop on the Strand, central London.